Ryanair CEO reports surge in holiday bookings, sees UK dropping quarantine

-DUBLIN (Reuters) - Ryanair (RYA.I) expects Britain to join other European countries in dropping COVID-19 quarantine plans in the coming weeks, chief executive Michael O’Leary said in an interview on Wednesday as he reported a “big surge” in holiday bookings from the country.
+DUBLIN, May 27 (Reuters) - Ryanair expects Britain to join other European countries in dropping COVID-19 quarantine plans in the coming weeks, chief executive Michael O’Leary said in an interview on Wednesday as he reported a “big surge” in holiday bookings from the country.

 O’Leary said booking patterns in recent days made him “reasonably confident” that the low-cost giant’s planes would be 50%-60% full when it restarts 40% of its fleet in July.